-Chicago snowfall can look so lovely, but beware: if landlords don’t remove it from the sidewalk next to their apartment buildings in Chicago, the fine will not be so lovely!
-Under Chicago snow removal law, apartment buildings, like all businesses, can face fines of $250 to $500 a day for a failure to remove snow accumulation on the public sidewalk next to the property.
+Chicago snowfall can look lovely, but beware: if landlords don’t remove it from the sidewalk next to their apartment buildings in Chicago, the fine will not be so sweet!
+Under the Chicago snow removal law, apartment buildings, like all businesses, can face fines of $250 to $500 a day for a failure to remove snow accumulation on the public sidewalk next to the property.

 Who is responsible for snow removal on Chicago sidewalks?

 According to Section 10-8-180 of Chicago’s Municipal Code, every “owner, lessee, tenant, occupant, or other person in charge of any building . . . abutting upon any public way or public place shall . . . remove any snow and ice from any sidewalk . . .”
 In short, the Chicago snow removal law states that landlords and property managers have a legal duty to remove the snow and ice from the public sidewalks that run next to the property.

 How much snow accumulation and ice must I remove?

 The people responsible for removing snow must clear a path of at least 5 feet in width, making it adequate for wheelchairs to pass and as wide as a crosswalk.

 What should you do with the snow you removed from the sidewalk?

 If possible, landlords ought to put snow in the parkway between the sidewalk and the street.
 They're advised against dumping it in the street or the entrance to an alley, and not in a way that would bury fire hydrants, either.